School of Information Sciences

 Schmidt Sciences has awarded $11 million to 23 research teams around the world who are exploring new ways to bring artificial intelligence into dialogue with the humanities, from archaeology and art history to literature, linguistics, film studies, and beyond.
 As part of the HAVI, these interdisciplinary teams will both apply AI to illuminate the human record and draw on humanistic questions, methods, and values to advance how AI is designed and used.

 Underwood is a professor in the iSchool and also holds an appointment with the Department of English in the College of Liberal Arts and Sciences.
-He has authored three books about literary history, most recently Distant Horizons: Digital Evidence and Library Change (The University of Chicago Press Books, 2019).
+He has authored three books about literary history, most recently Distant Horizons: Digital Evidence and Literary Change (The University of Chicago Press Books, 2019).
 His current research project involves building language models that incorporate viewpoint diversity and cultural change as central principles.
 He earned his PhD in English from Cornell University.

 Updated on